Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 - ### Gallery page
 The Gallery page consists of a header, followed by a div containing images and a footer.
-The purpose of this page is to show various crochet creation to give inspiration and motivation to the users.
+The purpose of this page is to show various crochet creations to give inspiration and motivation to the users.

 <details>
 <summary>Picture of the Gallery page here</summary>